jlapeyre/Symata.jl/README.md

 ### Finding Help and Examples

+Try `Help()`.
 Symbols that are associated with some functionality can be listed with `BuiltIns()` at the sjulia prompt, or `@ex BuiltIns()` at the julia prompt.